 If you want to grow high levels of satisfaction for all of your employees, then it’s a good idea to look at your recruitment practices.

 Why?
-Because according to research from Bamboo HR, ‘the people at work’ was the most common topic for employees who were questioned about their overall satisfaction.
+According to research from Bamboo HR, ‘the people at work’ was the most common topic for employees who were questioned about their overall satisfaction.

 When hiring, take the time to check a candidate is a good culture fit and tick off all other requirements – this will help to create better feelings of harmony and satisfaction throughout.